Current and Upcoming Activities

 Wood Pellet Coop

 The coop began by subscribing a late winter truckload of 22 tons of pellets in 2008.
 Subscribers have found them to be of high-quality and clean burning.
-Eight 21-ton truckloads of wood pellets were delivered to subscribers in 2012 and 2013, and seven in 2014 and 2015, We delivered for the five truckloads in 2016 and are taking orders for the fifth truckload in 2017.
+Eight 21-ton truckloads of wood pellets were delivered to subscribers in 2012 and 2013, and seven in 2014 and 2015, We delivered for the five truckloads in 2016 and six in 2017.
+We are taking orders for the first truckload in 2018.
 The pellets are again coming from Pacific Pellet We are grateful to Monika Robbins who coordinates each new truckload.

 Other Possible Coops

 People in the community have also expressed desires for other coops for buying cisterns for storing rain water, LED bulbs, and potassium water softener pellets.
 We particularly need people to help get a water saving effort underway as the restrictions on water use are so stringent in this community.
 We are on the agenda for he July, 2017 board meeting.
 If you are interested in storing your rain water, contact : Alicia Manela 242-2464 email@example.com.
 If you are interested in any of these and are willing to help with developing a new coop, let us know.

 Cheap Energy possible for PMC